MatthiasKuklinski/data-structures/queue/linear queue array/README.md

 # Queue
 A queue is a linear collection of data elements, where insertion and deletion of elements takes place at the front and the rear of the queue.
-A queue implementation follows the FIFO (First In First Out) prinicple.
+A queue implementation follows the FIFO (First In First Out) principle.

 ## Common area of application
 A common area of application can be a buffer (e.g. I/O buffer), where the buffer has a specific capacity of data it can hold.
-The FIFO (First In First Out) prinicple ensures that each bit in the buffer is processed in the exact same order it was inserted at.
+The FIFO (First In First Out) principle ensures that each bit in the buffer is processed in the exact same order it was inserted at.
 Once the buffer reaches its maximum capacity, elements at the front of the buffer have to be processed (e.g. a flush) in order to allow for new elements to be inserted at the rear of the buffer.

 ## Interface
 A basic implementation of a queue stores two index variables (```rear``` and ```front```) which represent the lower and upper bound respectively.
 Each time a new element is enqueued, ```rear``` is incremented by one. ```front``` is incremented on the first enqueue and decremented each time an element is dequeued.